Can You Find the Storm in the Cloud?

 4. Preserve evidence and use memory acquisition in the cloud

-5. Leverage Azure, Amazon Web Services, and Google Cloud resources to gather evidence
+5. Leverage Microsoft Azure, Amazon Web Services, and Google Cloud Platform resources to gather evidence

-6. Understand what Google Suite and Office 365 have available for analysts to review
+6. Understand what Google Workspace and Microsoft 365 have available for analysts to review

 7. Move your forensic process to the cloud for fast processing where the data reside